General History Programme dates 2025 at 12.04.25

 £3 each

-For example, did you know that all changed in the 1837 with the new young Queen Victoria?
+All changed in the 1837 with the new young Queen Victoria?
 In celebration, the Victorian Easter became a time for fairs, bonnet parades, bunnies, bonhomie and lavish celebration.
 Victoria's appetite, both for food and, indeed, for life meant that she became 'as plump as a partridge'.

 D